SCY-X/D3still/README.md

 AIR_Distiller is released under the MIT license.
 See [LICENSE](LICENSE) for details.

 # Acknowledgement
 - Thanks for DKD.
 We build this library based on the [DKD's codebase](https://github.com/megvii-research/mdistiller).
+- Thanks Yihong Lin for the discussion about D3still